Universal Flu Vaccine: Can Biotech Companies Deliver?

 Biotech startups aren’t the only companies looking to market a universal flu vaccine.
 We briefly mentioned Inovio Biosciences (NASDAQ:INO) as one of a number of public companies developing cancer immunotherapies back in 2015.
 The company is also working on a universal flu vaccine, and just published a study in the journal Vaccine that showed its latest vaccine candidate provided broad protection against all major deadly strains of H1 influenza viruses from the last 100 years including the dreaded Spanish flu.
 The vaccine is predicated on the company’s ASPIRE (Antigen SPecific Immune REsponses) platform that delivers synthetic DNA into cells where it is translated into proteins that activate the immune system.

 A more pure play on a universal flu vaccine comes from BiondVax (NASDAQ:BVXV), an Israeli company that recently (and voluntarily) delisted itself from the Tel Aviv Stock Exchange to focus reportedly on the American market.
 BiondVax is taking a totally different approach to developing a universal flu vaccine, focusing on a peptide-based vaccine called M-001.
-You can read more about the nuts and bolts of the proposed therapy here.
+You can read more about the nuts and bolts of the proposed therapy on their website.
 The company has completed a half-dozen clinical trials involving about 700 people.
 Shares are up +95% since their listing in September of 2016:

 It’s preparing to begin a phase three study with 7,700 participants over two years in Eastern Europe.
 If there’s reader interest, we’ll delve more deeply into the company’s financials and technology in a future article.